alinnman/celestial-navigation/DEVELOPMENT.md

 ## Choice of operating system

-All development has sofar been been made on Linux (Ubuntu 22.04 LTS).
+Almost all development has sofar been been made on Linux (Ubuntu 22.04 LTS).
-You may try using windows too, but be prepared for bugs.
+You may try using MS Windows too, but be prepared for bugs.

 ## A virtual environment (venv)